 The sociology program at Hawaii Pacific University prepares students for careers in defense, social service, schools, software, publishing, and social work in local health agencies, government, and private corporations.
 The program focuses on the study of human social institutions and social relationships.
 Program courses include: social theory, sociological research methods, social organization and structure, social stratification and hierarchies, dynamics of social change, family structures, social deviance and control, social institutions, and social problems.
 Get more details below including other Hawaii colleges that offer sociology program.

 Students Enrolled in the Sociology Program

 Get more details below regarding enrollment, academics, and school demographics.
-Hawaii Pacific University offers a bachelor's degree program in sociology.
+Hawaii Pacific University has offered the following program levels for students: